vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 hours_to_show: 6
 ```

-### Dashboard History Graphic
+#### Dashboard Graphic with levels

 <img src="images_co2/home_assistant_co2_history_graph.png" alt="Home Assistant History Graph" width="500px" />

-Another graph entity is the `history-graph`.

-You can also show baseline values by creating a custom sensor with a fixed value.
+You can also show baseline values in the graph by creating some extra custom sensors with a fixed value.

 ```yaml
 # Sourcecode by vdbrink.github.io